stbn1699/FioreKingdomWiki/README.md

 # Fiore Kingdom Wiki

-this is a wiki for my [discord server abour roleplay](https://discord.gg/yXnwkYUFKC)
+this is a wiki for my [discord server about roleplay](https://discord.gg/yXnwkYUFKC)